 I could no longer rely on my frugal savvy alone.
-Even with a bare bones cost of living, my income of twenty grand(ish) was never going to push me far enough from the edge of broke to feel secure.
+Even with a bare bones cost of living, my income of twenty grand(ish) was never going to make me feel secure.
 I had to commit to earning more.

 In the spirit of true transformation I decided to go big with my 2015 target – setting out to triple my income.

 To put my theoretical resolution of ‘breaking broke’ in tangible terms I started with a number, $60,000 – which I then broke down into a relative monthly target of $5,000/month.

 Having earned an average of one to two thousand dollars a month for the first seven years of my career, the challenge of making a full $5,000 every thirty days was simultaneously daunting and exhilarating.